 Firstly, never view a car on your own.
 Always view a used car with a friend or family member.
 As well as providing additional safety, they may also see or hear things that you don’t.

 We would usually advise arranging any car viewings at the home of the seller.
-We would always be suspicious if they would only let you view the car in a public area such as a carpark or petrol station.
+We would always be suspicious if they would only let you view the car in a public area such as a car park or petrol station.
 This could mean they don’t want you to know where they live if there are any issues with the car.

 Try to arrange a viewing on a good weather day too!
-Don’t go when its dark or raining as this can easily disguise or hide any blemishes or defects on the car.
+Don’t go when it’s dark or raining as this can easily disguise or hide any blemishes or defects on the car.
 The rain droplets or poor light can easily hide scratches, dents and missing parts that you would easily see in better conditions.

 Another key area to check is the locks and windows.
-Check they are the same at both sides, as differences could highlight any repair from an attempted brake in.
+Check they are the same on both sides, as differences could highlight any repair from an attempted break in.
 Check the central locking opens all doors, and importantly check the manual locking also works.
 Don’t forget to check the windows fully open and close, and if the car has a sunroof this works as it should.
 If you begin noticing a lot of defects but you like the car, it may be worth having an independent inspection to ensure these are just cosmetic and no structural issues are hidden.

 However, the inspection of the car does not stop on the outside.
 Make sure you inspect inside the vehicle too!
-Look at the center console, door cards, seats and even look under any mats.
+Look at the centre console, door cards, seats and even look under any mats.